Thor-TechSavy/account-ms/README.md

 1. Transaction works only when both the debit and the credit account exist.
 2. The exchange rate is retrieved from external API.
 In local environment, the mocked response is obtained when the call is made to this api.
+3. Use pessimistic locking to ensure data consistency in concurrent environment.
+4. persists the entities in in-memory h2 db.

 ## Tests and output